-The Health Foundation’s annual Shine programme seeks to address this need by supporting innovation designed to improve quality of care.
-It provides healthcare teams with funding of up to £75,000 to run and test innovative quality improvement ideas, as well as external expertise and support in assessing the impact and evaluating the effectiveness of their interventions.
-Project teams develop their innovations through activities such as innovation, change management, measurement and self-evaluation.
+Shine 2012 provided healthcare teams with funding of up to £75,000 to run and test innovative quality improvement ideas, as well as external expertise and support in assessing the impact and evaluating the effectiveness of their interventions.
+Project teams developed their innovations through activities such as innovation, change management, measurement and self-evaluation.

 Shine 2012 projects developed new approaches to delivering healthcare through one of the following categories:

 The 30 Shine project teams came from a wide range of settings, spanning NHS, private and voluntary sector providers, some including partnerships with other types of organisations, including universities, consultancies and innovation intermediaries.

-By the end of 2014 we aim to have gathered a wide range of learning about innovations that can be spread out more widely to improve quality of care.
+These projects have gathered a wide range of learning about innovations that can be spread more widely to improve quality of care.
 The poster book for the awards can be downloaded here.